Levi: Origins

+and when she gave birth to a son, she said, "Now at last my husband will become attached to me, because I have borne him three sons."
+So he was named Levi.

-The Torah suggests that the name Levi refers to Leah's hope for Jacob to join with her, implying a derivation from Hebrew yillaweh, meaning he will join, but scholars suspect that it may simply mean "priest", either as a loanword or by referring to those people who were joined to the Ark of the Covenant.
-Another possibility is that the Levites were a tribe of Judah not from the clan of Moses or Aaron and that the name "Levites" indicates their joining - either with the Israelites in general or with the earlier Israelite priesthood in particular.
+Her reported statement suggests that the name Levi refers to her hope for Jacob to be "joined" or "attached" to her, implying a derivation from Hebrew yillaweh, meaning he will join.
+Some scholars suspect that it may simply mean "priest", either as a loanword or by referring to those people who were joined to the Ark of the Covenant.
+Another possibility is that the Levites were a tribe of Judah not from the clan of Moses or Aaron and that the name "Levites" indicates their joining – either with the Israelites in general or with the earlier Israelite priesthood in particular.